EdLeckert/ha-tmobilehome/README.md

 ### Aggregate Sensor Entities
-Aggregate entities contain a group of related values as attributes.
+`Aggregate Sensor Entities` contain a group of related values as attributes.
 They can be viewed using the `Developer tools` `STATES` tab.
 To use values from these entities in cards on a dashboard, they must first be extracted into a `Template Entity`.
 See `Examples` below.